mwouts/jupytext/README.md

 ## Jupyter magics

 Jupyter magics are escaped in the script and R markdown representations so that scripts can actually be executed.
 Comment a magic with `#noescape` on the same line to avoid escaping.
-Non-standard magics can be escaped with `#escape`.
+User defined magics can be escaped with `#escape`.